-- (a) Represents the aggregate grant date fair value computed in accordance with FASB Topic ASC 718 ("ASC 718").
-See Note 12(c) to the Notes to Consolidated Financial Statements, included in Part IV, Item 15 of our Annual Report, for a discussion of the assumptions used to value equity-based compensation. - (b) Pursuant to his employment agreement, Mr. Alarcón is eligible to earn to an annual performance bonus of up to \$750,000 if certain performance criteria are met; in 2016 Mr. Alarcón would have been entitled to a bonus of \$750,000 but waived such right and no performance bonus was awarded in 2017. - (c) Pursuant to Mr. Alarcón's employment agreement, he is entitled to the use of an automobile and driver, personal tax services, telecommunication services, health insurance benefits and a separate life insurance policy; additionally, in 2015 the Compensation Committee approved a security plan for Mr. Alarcón.
-In 2017, we incurred expenses related to his automobile allowance and driver of \$83,502, telecommunication services of \$24,232, health insurance premiums of \$20,775, tax services of \$14,939, life insurance premium of \$53,769, and no security services, respectively.
-In 2016, we incurred expenses related to his automobile allowance and driver of \$84,823, telecommunication services of \$37,858, health insurance premiums of \$22,049, tax services of \$5,622, life insurance premium of \$53,769, and security services of \$18,000, respectively.
+(a) Represents the aggregate grant date fair value computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718.
+See Note 10(c) to the Notes to Consolidated Financial Statements, included in Part IV, Item 15 of our Annual Report, for a discussion of the assumptions used to value equity-based compensation.

+- (b) Pursuant to his employment agreement, Mr. Alarcón is eligible to earn to an annual performance bonus of up to \$750,000 if certain performance criteria are met; no performance bonus was earned in 2018 or 2017.
+Additionally, the Compensation Committee may exercise its discretion and award a bonus either in addition to the performance bonus or in the event that no performance bonus is earned.
+Mr. Alarcón was awarded a retention bonus of \$1,616,668 in 2018, \$566,668 of which was paid out in 2018 and \$1,050,000 of which has or will be paid out in monthly installments of \$50,000, from January 2019 until September 2020. - (c) Pursuant to Mr. Alarcón's employment agreement, he is entitled to the use of an automobile and driver, personal tax services, telecommunication services, health insurance benefits and a separate life insurance policy.
+In 2018, we incurred expenses related to his automobile allowance and driver of \$75,415, telecommunication services of \$22,897, health insurance premiums of \$21,914, tax services of \$9,467 and life insurance premium of \$53,769.
+In 2017, we incurred expenses related to his automobile allowance and driver of \$83,502, telecommunication services of \$24,232, health insurance premiums of \$20,775, tax services of \$14,939 and life insurance premium of \$53,769.
 On occasion, Mr. Alarcón makes available to the Company the use of a personal yacht in order to entertain Company clients, conduct Company meetings and meet with executives from the financial, media and advertising sectors.
 Mr. Alarcón does not charge the Company for this service, nor does the Company normally reimburse Mr. Alarcón for fuel, maintenance charges or docking fees.
-The company engaged staff in lieu of paying any chartering fees for the business use of the vessel in the amount of \$53,135 in 2017 and \$29,231 in 2016. - (d) Pursuant to Mr. García's employment agreement, he is entitled to a monthly automobile allowance, health insurance benefits and telecommunication services.
-In 2017, we incurred expenses related to his automobile allowance of \$20,400, telecommunications services of \$1,238, and health insurance premiums of \$31,344, respectively.
-In 2016, we incurred expenses related to his automobile allowance of \$20,400, telecommunications services of \$1,104, and health insurance premiums of \$22,292, respectively. - (e) Mr. Rodriguez is entitled to a monthly automobile allowance and certain health insurance benefits.
-In 2017, we incurred expenses related to his automobile allowance of \$15,600 and health insurance premiums of \$10,260, respectively.
-In 2016, we incurred expenses related to his automobile allowance of \$15,600 and health insurance premiums of \$7,277, respectively.
+The Company engaged staff in lieu of paying any chartering fees for the business use of the vessel in the amount of \$75,000 in 2018 and \$53,135 in 2017. - (d) Pursuant to Mr. García's employment agreement, he is entitled to receive an annual performance bonus with a threshold level of \$100,000 and a maximum level of \$300,000 if certain performance criteria are met.
+No performance bonus was earned in 2018 or 2017.
+Additionally, the Compensation Committee may exercise its discretion and award a bonus either in addition to the performance bonus or in the event that no performance bonus is earned.